metaspartan/dnraddress.org/README.md

 # dnraddress.org

+Information on how DNRaddress works

+Litecoin's number is 48 (Hex it is 30),  Denarius uses 30 (Hex is 1E) and Bitcoin uses 0, which the hex is also 0.

+The PRIVKEY_ADDRESS, which is 128 + the PUBKEY_ADDRESS.
+Denarius uses 158 (Hex is 9E).

 Denarius Network Version is 0x1E (PUB_KEY 30)

-Denarius Private Key Version is 0x95 (158)
+Denarius Private Key Version is 0x9E (158)

 Simply download the .html file in this repository to have a secure offline paper wallet generator for Denarius [DNR].

 Original Repository: https://github.com/pointbiz/bitaddress.org (For Bitcoin)